Blotch3D/Blotch3D/README.md

 -   The BlGraphicsDeviceManager class derives from MonoGame's "GraphicsDeviceManager" class.

+-   You are welcome to draw MonoGame objects along with Blotch3D objects.

+-   All other MonoGame features are available, like audio, etc.

 Remember that most Blotch3D objects must be Disposed when you are done with them and you are not otherwise terminating the program.